Main Menu

 Park Information

 A visit to Big Oak Tree State Park is a visit to Missouri as the first explorers saw it.
-Towering hickory trees and oaks form a canopy that averages more than 120 feet in height and the soaring trees and marshy terrain translates visitors back to when southeast Missouri was dubbed “Swampeast Missouri.”
-The trees and wetlands make the park a prime place for wildlife as well as picnic sites and shelters that are shaded by trees that have seen centuries of history.
-A self-guided boardwalk trail and an interpretive center tell the story of this rich landscape.
+Towering hickory trees and oaks form a canopy that averages more than 120 feet in height and the soaring trees and marshy terrain transports visitors back to when southeast Missouri was dubbed “Swampeast Missouri.”
+The trees and wetlands make the park a prime place for wildlife.
+Visitors can enjoy the picnic sites and shelters that are shaded by trees that have seen centuries of history.
+A self-guided boardwalk trail tells the story of this rich landscape.

 Park Hours